xemantic/java-2-times-faster-than-c/README.md

 expressed in the language assuming automatic memory management.**

-My experience of writing complex distributed systems, and also my intuition, tells me that they are pretty common, and I have a feeling that these cases are rarely covered in microbenchmarks.
-If there is a minimal thing I want to achieve with this experiment, it is to convince myself and the others, to always question certain dogmas of modern software development and validity of certain arguments in given context.
+My experience of writing complex distributed systems, and also my intuition, tells me that these algorithms are pretty common, and in the same time I have a feeling that these cases are rarely covered in microbenchmarks comparing speed of the code expressed and compiled in different languages.
+If there is a minimal thing I want to achieve with this experiment, it is to convince myself and others, to always question certain dogmas of modern software development and validity of certain arguments in given context.
 Please check issue [#2](../../issues/2) as an exemplum of what I am referring to.

 ## Does it have any practical implications?